Davrizio/hustle/README.md

 * Show time in 12hr format
 * Add 30, 45, 60 sec timers on appointment page
+* Improve ui for edit in exercises and appointment

 ## How To Use